Amazon ECS task definition parameters - Amazon Elastic Container Service

 Port mappings on Windows use the NetNAT gateway address rather than localhost.
 There's no loopback for port mappings on Windows, so you can't access a container's mapped port from the host itself.

-Most fields of this parameter (including containerPort, hostPort, protocol) map to PortBindings in the Create a container section of the Docker Remote API and the --publish option to docker run.
+Most fields of this parameter (including containerPort, hostPort, protocol) map to PortBindings in thedocker create-container command and the --publish option to docker run.
 If the network mode of a task definition is set to host, host ports must either be undefined or match the container port in the port mapping.

 Note